 Barbara Brown Taylor suggested some casual furniture to flank one another as a way to bring us into her conversation on Saturday evening.
 Her sermon on Sunday in Knowles Memorial Chapel moved us beyond measure.
 The glorious service music and communal spirit sent us as out into the world in peace.

 Next year promises much, so don’t be left on the waitlist.
 Mark your calendars, February 4-7, 2021, with details and registration to be announced.
 May the beauty and blessings of our journey further bolster us in this time of trial ~ Randy

-The annual GladdeningLight symposium expounds upon a time honored practice of expressing doubt in faith.
-For the pilgrim, the space between the questions reveals a measure of spiritual traction to foster the journey.
+GladdeningLight is about mystery and the time-honored practice of stretching into new vistas of faith where doubt and the absence of certainty reside.
+For the pilgrim, the space between the questions reveals the art of the possible and a measure of the infinite – spiritual nourishment to foster the journey.

 Rabbi Rami Shapiro and mystic Mirabai Starr bridge the world’s great faith traditions, joined by beloved storyteller Barbara Brown Taylor – advocates all of divine feminine wisdom – on the campus of Rollins College in Winter Park, Florida.

 Witness current acclaim for our speakers and their themes: